dougsweetser/Q/docs/Math/complex_quaternions.md

 ![loop.000.gif](../images/Math/complex_quaternions/image00.gif)

-One thing I ponder is whether the 512 different finite animations constitute a complete "alphabet" for the continuous complex plane.
+One thing I ponder is whether the 512 different discrete animations constitute a complete "alphabet" for the continuous complex plane.
 In other words, any and every pattern in a complex plane could be represented using a combination of the 512 discrete cases.
 Probably not, but they might be able to approximate